 I applied to be a Parent Governor at Cheadle Primary School as I am passionate about education and providing the best support for all children.

 As a practising teacher, I have a sound understanding of the education system, the need for rigorous monitoring and evaluation – to enable all children to achieve to the best of their abilities

 I am willing to champion the thoughts of the parents and pupils to help continue to improve the current “Outstanding”practices at Cheadle Primary School.

-My background: I am mum to a child at Cheadle Primary School, currently in year 3, who is a wonderful young boy.
+My background: I am mum to a child at Cheadle Primary School, who is a wonderful young boy.
 He is full of fun, happy and making good progress under the guidance of all the staff.
-I am a teacher myself with 14 years’ experience in a secondary school setting and I am currently the Assistant Headteacher responsible for Special Educational Needs (SENCO), Pupil Premium Funding Lead, Rewards and Personalised Intervention/Support at KS3/4.
+I am a teacher myself with many years’ experience in a secondary school setting and I am currently the Assistant Headteacher responsible for Special Educational Needs (SENCO), Pupil Premium Funding Lead, Rewards and Personalised Intervention/Support at KS3/4.
 I am also a teacher of Science.

 From my earliest recollections as a child I remember my late Mum’s role as a Governor at Cheadle Primary School and I am hoping to follow in her footsteps.
-The school is also close to my heart as my youngest daughter is in Reception and just like every other parent; I would like the very best for my child.
+The school is also close to my heart as my youngest daughter attends Cheadle Primary and just like every other parent; I would like the very best for my child.

 I believe that clear direction and leadership are key to an effective school governing body and therefore a successful school.
 I have a proven track record of managing teams and driving through change in some challenging times and believe that this experience would be of value to the Governing Body and the school alike.

 I have many years experience in Human Resources, Learning and Development and the last ten years of my career has been spent within the Finance industry.
 The majority of my work is completed using Information Technology which has enabled me to acquire an extensive knowledge of computer skills.